 You can not only share the physical gift of origami but use the folding process to think of loved ones.
 Tsang has designed a special Squirrel model for his daughter and explains that when he works on building that model, "it can take 20 minutes to complete but during that time all I am thinking about is my daughter in a positive light."

-Samuel Tsang’s The Book of Mindful Origami is available in the U.S. October 2016.
+Samuel Tsang’s The Book of Mindful Origami is available in the U.S. in October 2016.

 For free printable instructions and diagrams, you can find instructional diagrams online at the Origami Club.